umarcor/osvb/doc/apis/logging.rst

 For instance, GHDL supports dumping VCD files.
 Since VCD files are text files, some tools use VCDGZ for referring to VCD compressed using zlib/gzip.

-VCD/EVCD can be read by multiple open source tools:
+VCD/EVCD can be read by multiple tools:

 * :awesome:`GTKWave <gtkwave>`
 * :gh:`veripool/dinotrace`